OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/sklearn_cv_hyper/screencast/slides.md

 - Keep model that achieves best average score

 - Use actual test set only once in the end to measure model quality

 ---

-# Systematic hyperparameter tuning

-- Specify a combination of hyperparameters we want to try

-  - Example: Different penalty weightings $\lambda$ in penalized Logit

-- Calculate cross validation score for each set of parameters

-- Keep model with best performance

-- Re-fit best model on entire dataset

----